Undisputed British Cruiserweight Championship

 The Undisputed British Cruiserweight Championship is a professional wrestling championship owned by the Revolution Pro Wrestling (RevPro/RPW) promotion.
 The title was created and debuted on 6 December 2008.
-The inaugural champion was Mark Haskins.
-The current champion is Robbie X, who is in his first reign.
+The current champion is Nino Bryant, who is in his first reign.
+He won the title on June 22nd, 2025, defeating Will Kaven at the promotion's Revolution Rumble show at York Hall, Bethnal Green, England.